 Partnerships and Accreditations

-Maryville University’s School of Education partners with St. Louis area schools with a focus on renewing teacher education and schooling.
+Maryville University’s School of Education partners with St. Louis area school districts with a focus on renewing teacher education and schooling.
+Our students are exposed to different cultures and innovative teaching through enriching research, intensive field-based coursework, and strategic clinical placement to fully prepare them in practice in a variety of settings.
 Maryville is a leader in Missouri and nationally in this collaborative effort.

 The School of Education at Maryville is an active participant in the American Association of Colleges for Teacher Education , the Association for Independent Liberal Arts Colleges for Teacher Education , the Missouri Association of Colleges for Teacher Education, and the organizations listed above.